ArbitRandomUser/MPVShow/readme.md

 ## Usage
-The `.slinfo` file is a list of timestamps to mark end of a slide. every line should be of the form
+The `.slinfo` file is a list of timestamps to mark end of a slide.
+Every line should be of the form
 ```
 num [loop]
 ```
-Where `num` is a timestamp, followed by an optional `loop`.
+Where `num` is a timestamp (a number), followed by an optional keyword `loop`.

 The video while playing is paused when it reaches `num` timestamp indicating end of that slide.